crossplane/crossplane/design/design-doc-composition-functions.md

 ## Proposal

-This document proposes that a new `pipeline` array of Function calls be added to the existing `Composition` type.
-This array of Functions would be called either instead of or in addition to the existing `resources` array in order to determine how an XR should be composed.
+This document proposes that a new `mode` field be added to the existing `Composition` type.
+A Composition in `mode: Pipeline` must specify a `pipeline`
+- an array of Function calls.
+This array of Functions would be called in order to determine how an XR should be composed.
 The array of Functions acts as a pipeline; the output of each Function is passed as the input to the next.
 The output of the final Function call tells Crossplane what must be done to reconcile the XR.

+When in `mode: Pipeline` the `resources` and `patchSets` fields of a Composition's spec are ignored.
+Put otherwise, a Composition must specify P&T-style `resources`, or a `pipeline`.
+It cannot specify both.
+The new `mode` field must be optional.
+The default value is `mode: Resources`, which honors (only) the P&T `resources` as do GA Compositions today.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v2alpha1